Tip: You can use filters for better results

 Applying themes is limited at the moment, but our teams are working on more and more features around them, and we hope you'll be excited to see them in the future.

 Inline forms provide the building blocks for the visual layout of your object records.
-An inline form is a unit of your object detail component (such as a tab/sub-tab or header layout).
+An inline form is a unit of your object inside the X-Details component (such as a tab/sub-tab or header layout).

 - Tags: Tags control the scope of the inline form.
 The first time you create an inline form under a specific action type for your object, you must leave the Tags untouched (empty), so that this is provided as the default layout.
 If you want to define a specific layout for a workflow or project, after you've created a default inline form, create another specific inline form with the same action type.
 This allows you to change the appearance even on a workflow or project level.

-When you think about how to structure the contract information on the UI, you may begin to realize the following building blocks are required:
+When you think about structuring the asset, you may realize the following building blocks make sense:

-To work with custom objects inside the Work place, we’ve introduced two brand-new components:
+To work with custom objects inside the Work place, we’ve introduced two components:

 - X-Details: It displays the details of the object.
 The component is made up of inline form building blocks.
 To view the object details, you must build it by creating a new component.